heptarch/heptarch.github.io/projects.md

 its that money is not sufficient to explain Bell Labs' success.

 I think the special sauce was not material, but philosophical.
-Mervin Kelly, who directed research 1936 to 1943, was a pivotal force in the invention of the transistor, and after being elected president of Bell Labs, helped develop the laser and the solar cell.
+To illustrate, consider Mervin Kelly, director of research from 1936 to 1943 and presidence from 1951 to 1959.
+Kelly was pivotal to the invention of the transistor, and as president, helped develop the laser and the solar cell.